What to do in Bordeaux, the city of wine: Places to visit and events to experience07-02-2020

 Night walk along the quays

 Start your evening with a short walk on the quays, along the hangars.
 On foot or by bike, rollerblading or skateboarding, any means is good to take in the fresh air.
-Four-and-a-half kilometre of pure happiness.
+A four-and-a-half kilometer of pure happiness.
 In fact, along the quays, you can admire many of the above-mentioned places.
 The stone bridge, the Place de la Bourse and its water mirror, the Place des Quinconces, but also the Chaban Delmas bridge, not to mention the Garonne river.